 Space Is The Place

-Five dramas about jazz legends, written by Jeff Young and featuring the music of Louis Armstrong, Miles Davis, Nina Simone, Ella Fitzgerald and more.
+Five dramas, written by Jeff Young and Fraser Ayres, telling the stories of Ella Fitzgerald, Miles Davis, Nina Simone, Louis Armstrong and Sun Ra.

-Beginning with Sun Ra in Liverpool, the listener will time-travel back to a New Orleans pawn shop in 1916 where 15-year-old Louis Armstrong, straight out of an orphanage, buys his first cornet for ten dollars.
-They’ll meet Miles Davis in May 1949 arriving in Paris – a place where black American jazz musicians can breathe – and watch him fall in love with Juliette Greco.
-They’ll witness the night Eunice Waymon gives up her dream of becoming a concert pianist and assumes the name Nina Simone to sing incognito in piano bars.
-And they’ll be in the audience in Berlin 1968 when Ella Fitzgerald forgets the words to Mack the Knife and makes jazz history with her improvisation.
+Our series is a bit like jazz itself: unpredictable, freeform and immersive.
+We’ll follow Ella Fitzgerald as she grows up in Harlem and becomes an international sensation, touring the world.
+We’ll time-travel back to New Orleans in 1912 and hear a young Louis Armstrong blow his first beaten up cornet.
+We’ll meet Miles Davis in May 1949 arriving in Paris – a place where black American jazz musicians can breathe – and watch him fall in love with Juliette Greco.
+We’ll witness the night Eunice Waymon gives up her dream of becoming a concert pianist and assumes the name Nina Simone to sing incognito in piano bars.
+And finally, back where we started, we’ll join our Jazz Traveller at the Bluecoat in Liverpool in 1990 where Sun Ra and his Arkestra lift the roof.

 Consisting of 5x short acts broadcast on weeknights, and an omnibus each Saturday at 9pm:

 - w/c 23 November – ELLA FITZGERALD written by Jeff Young